London Cable Car tickets 2026: official vs resellers, combo deals & insider tips

 Are there discounts for children, students, or seniors?

 Children under 5 travel for free.
-Reduced fares are available for children aged 5–15.
-Freedom Pass and 60+ Oyster holders get a 50% discount but must purchase their ticket at the terminal office.
+Reduced fares are available for children aged 5–15 (£3.50 one-way, £6.75 round-trip).
+Freedom Pass and 60+ Oyster holders get a 50% discount, and carers travel free with a paying guest, but these concession tickets must be obtained at the terminal ticket office.

 Does the cable car close during bad weather?